fishcus/KAP-manual/en/model/verify_sql.en.md

 Step 3, click ***verify*** and this action may take a while.
-If the cube/model designed perfect fine, it can answer all queries entered, you will get the following figure.
+If the cube/model is designed appropriately, it can answer all entered queries, you will get the following result.

 ![](images/verify_sql/SQL_valid.png)

-Step 4, if there are queries cannot pass the verify test, it will be listed after "x".
-You can click the "x" to get details about ***why*** this query cannot work and ***how*** to refine SQL or cube/model to get it work.
+Step 4, if there are queries cannot pass the verification test, it will be listed after "x".
+You can click the "x" to get details about ***why*** this query cannot work and ***how*** to refine SQL or cube/model to make it work.

 ![](images/verify_sql/show_error.png)